 There are many different ways to improve this type of soil issues but I am going to highlight two, using EM or Bokashi.

-EM is a Microbial Inoculant (find out more about EM) which adds a whole host of beneficial microorganisms, bacteria and organic acids to the soil.
+EM is a Microbial Inoculant which adds a whole host of beneficial microorganisms, bacteria and organic acids to the soil.
 These are all essential components for healthy soil and plants.
 The microbes introduced also support the growth of other beneficial organisms including fungi, mycchorrizae, earth worms, and insects already in your soil.

 Increasing the microbial activity has the effect of breaking down and converting organic matter to a usable food source for plants quickly enabling faster growth and improved soil.
 This will help you grower more nutrient-dense fruits and vegetables that will not only taste better, they will also last longer.